-- The Jennifer Lawrence Cardiac Intensive Care Unit at Norton Children’s Hospital (scheduled to open in December 2019)
+- Construction of the Jennifer Lawrence Cardiac Intensive Care Unit at Norton Children’s Hospital

-- Educational opportunities and advanced certifications for staff
+- Funding for staff educational opportunities and advanced certifications

 Norton Healthcare’s purpose is to provide quality health care to all those we serve, in a manner that responds to the needs of our communities and honors our faith heritage.